 “What we need is more people to question what they consider is normal,” says Katja.
 For Paola, the ultimate measure of success would be that one day, perhaps in 10 years, an initiative like The Brussels Binder will become obsolete “because gender balance will have become the new normal in society.”

 But for now, more public engagement is needed.
-The Brussels Binder’s next project is to build a pan-European community of like-minded organizations that can work together to advance diversity and gender equality in the EU.
+The Brussels Binder’s next project is to build a pan-European community of like-minded organisations that can work together to advance diversity and gender equality in the EU.
 The group recently received grants from the European Commission and Open Society Foundations.

 “The beauty of this project is that it is a result of an amazing collaboration between different women working in different think tanks in Brussels,” says Paola.
 The Brussels Binder will celebrate its first year anniversary with a big event on February 26.